Goal setting: Your Key to Academic Success

 Here are some examples of online tools:

-2. Notion: An all-in-one workspace that allows students to take notes, create databases, set reminders, and more.
+2. Notion: An all-in-one workspace that allows students to take notes, create databases, set reminders and much more.
 Notion's customisable templates are great for tracking assignments and deadlines.

-4. Microsoft OneNote: A note-taking app that allows students to organize notes by notebooks, sections, and pages.
+4. Microsoft OneNote: A note-taking app that allows students to organise notes by notebooks, sections and pages.
 OneNote can also integrate with Outlook for setting reminders and deadlines.

 These tools can help students stay organised, manage their time effectively, and ensure they meet their academic deadlines.